jessepav/lacygoill-wiki-backup/admin/xdg.md

 ## When should I change the mimetype of a file?

-When you double-click  on a file, or  use `$ xdg-open`, and it  doesn't open the file with the desired program.
+When you double-click on  a file, or use `xdg-open(1)`, and  it doesn't open the file with the desired program.

 ## How to get the mimetype of a file?